semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 # 3 CI/CD Best Practices for Cloud Native Applications

-The goal of every engineering team is to deliver bug-free products to customers at high velocity.
+The goal of every engineering team is to deliver bug-free products to customers as productively as possible.
 Today’s cloud-native technology can empower you to iterate, at scale, faster than ever.
 But teams that don’t also change how they deliver software will struggle to benefit from the agility and speed that the cloud native technology stack can offer.

 “CI/CD” stands for the combined practices of Continuous Integration (CI) and Continuous Delivery (CD).
 It is a timeless way of developing software in which you’re able to release updates at any time in a sustainable way.
 When changing code is routine, development cycles are faster and work is more fulfilling.